6 simple exercises to strengthen your pelvic floor

 That’s why in our exercises we’ll focus on how to be aware of the pelvic floor.

-woman and man sitting on a railing wearing Ahinsa barefoot shoes
+women and man sitting on a couch wearing Ahinsa barefoot shoes

 Try these pelvic-floor exercises, which will benefit women and men alike.